SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/using-standard-templates.md

 5. Save the document with a new name to keep the original template intact, or with the same name to overwrite it.

 > [!NOTE]
 > If you save a standard template with a new name, you have created a new template.
-You must link this template to SuperOffice CRM.
-For more details, see [Add a document template][1].
+You must [link this template to SuperOffice CRM][1].

 ## What would you like to do now?